billkenney/update_max3_plus3/readme.md

 7. you can skip this step if you have the max3 with the bltouch

-for the max3 with the inductive probe run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-max3_probe.cfg ; mv printer-max3_probe.cfg ~/klipper_config/config/printer.cfg`
+for the max3 with the inductive probe run: `wget --no-check-certificate https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-max3_probe.cfg ; mv printer-max3_probe.cfg ~/klipper_config/config/printer.cfg`

-for the plus3 run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-plus3.cfg ; mv printer-plus3.cfg ~/klipper_config/config/printer.cfg`
+for the plus3 run: `wget --no-check-certificate https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-plus3.cfg ; mv printer-plus3.cfg ~/klipper_config/config/printer.cfg`

 for the smart3 run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-smart3.cfg ; mv printer-smart3.cfg ~/klipper_config/config/printer.cfg ; wget --no-check-certificate https://raw.githubusercontent.com/billkenney/qidi_3series_recovery/main/mksclient-smart3.deb ; sudo dpkg -i mksclient-smart3.deb`

-8. to install the screen firmware for the max3 or the plus3 (which is not necessary if you installed the latest screen firmware on your printer prior to updating), run `sudo mv /root/800_480.tft.bak /root/800_480.tft`, restart your printer, you should see a white screen with a progress indicator similar to this image (it could take a few minutes to start, so be patient)
+8. to install the screen firmware for the max3 or the plus3 (which is not necessary if you installed the latest screen firmware on your printer prior to updating), run `wget --no-check-certificate https://raw.githubusercontent.com/billkenney/qidi_3series_recovery/main/800_480.tft ; sudo mv 800_480.tft /root/800_480.tft`, restart your printer, you should see a white screen with a progress indicator similar to this image (it could take a few minutes to start, so be patient)

 to install the screen firmware for the smart3 (which is not necessary if you installed the latest screen firmware on your printer prior to updating), run `wget --no-check-certificate https://raw.githubusercontent.com/billkenney/qidi_3series_recovery/main/800_480-smart3.tft ; sudo mv 800_480-smart3.tft /root/800_480.tft`, you should see a white screen with a progress indicator similar to this image (it could take a few minutes to start, so be patient)